Some courses displayed may not be offered every year.

 Practical studies in ecology in both field and laboratory.
 Individual projects are emphasized.

-Prerequisite: EEMB 3; Completion of all listed prerequisites with a grade of C- or better.
+Prerequisite: MCDB 1A, MCDB 1B, EEMB 2 and EEMB 3.
+Completion of all listed prerequisites with a grade of C- or better.

 Introduction to plant biology; the importance of plants to humans; taxonomic and ecological diversity; and evolutionary processes.
 Will serve as a foundation for all upper-division plant biology courses.
 Emphasis on life history variation; pollination; reproduction and mating strategies.

-Prerequisite: EEMB 3 and EEMB 127 (may be taken concurrently); Completion of all listed prerequisites with a grade of C- or better.
+Prerequisite: MCDB 1A, MCDB 1B, EEMB 2, EEMB 3 and EEMB 127.
+Completion of all listed prerequisites with a grade of C- or better.

 Computer, lab, greenhouse, and field experience in studies of plant anatomy, physiology, reproduction, pollination, morphology, and adaptation to different environments.
 Live material and herbarium collections used to demonstrate plant diversity, speciation, and genetic variation.
 Independent and team projects.